gepizar/tvn-archivo-historico/docs/retrieval/query_patterns.md

 - "All chunks where Character X speaks"
 - "All chunks where Character X and Character Y appear together"
 - "All chunks where Character X appears but doesn't speak"
+- "All chunks where Character X, Character Y, and Character Z appear together"
+- "All chunks with at least three specific characters present"
+- "All chunks where multiple characters from a specific group appear"
+- "All chunks where Character X appears with any two other characters"

 ### Filter by Actor